top of page

 Glitter fireworks craft

 I have a confession to make.
 I haven't bought glitter since my eldest was a baby.
 That's over a decade ago!
+But that's not the confession though.

 I told myself I haven't bought any more because I was being eco-conscious.
 We would just use up what little we had left and never buy any more.
 So as much as my kids love the idea, the answer to "can I get the glitter out" was always no.

 But I now know that I as telling myself a big fat lie.
 That's my confession...
-The reason I haven't used glitter in all those years... the MESS!
+The reason I haven't used glitter in all those years... the mess!
 I'd forgotten just how much the glitter gets EVERYWHERE.
 That's the real reason I stopped using it.

 Cut to Bonfire Night 2020 - no displays, the kids feeling a bit despondent and needing something to cheer them up.
-We want something colourful and sparkly to make up for the lack of fireworks.
-I relent.
-The old glitter comes out.
+We want something colourful to make up for the lack of fireworks.
+I relent, the old glitter comes out, and we end up with some beautiful sparkly fireworks.

 Contains affiliate links, see disclosure